Audit Log

 The audit log is currently configured using the site config.
 Here's the corresponding entry:

-SHELL"log": { "auditLog": { "internalTraffic": false, "graphQL": false, "gitserverAccess": false, "severityLevel": "INFO" // DEPRECATED, defaults to SRC_LOG_LEVEL } "securityEventLog": { "location": "auditlog" // option to set "database" or "all" as well, default to outputing as an audit log }
+SHELL"log": { "auditLog": { "internalTraffic": false, "graphQL": false, "gitserverAccess": false, "severityLevel": "INFO" // DEPRECATED, defaults to SRC_LOG_LEVEL } }

 Using

-- JSON-based: look for the presence of the
+- JSON-based: Look for the presence of the

 Attributes.audit